Overview

 | 40 | 25 years | ~$1.1 million |

-Waiting 10 years from age 25 to 35 costs roughly $1.9 million at retirement.
-No investment strategy recovers that gap as efficiently as starting earlier.
+Waiting 10 years, from age 25 to 35, costs roughly $1.9 million at retirement.
+No investment strategy makes up that gap as efficiently as just starting earlier.

 The 8% figure represents an approximate long-run US equity market average in nominal terms.
-Use 5–6% for more conservative modelling or for periods close to retirement.
+Use 5 to 6% for more conservative modelling, or for years close to retirement.

 Step 5: Set Your Contribution Percentage via Payroll

-Your 401(k) election is made as a percentage of gross salary through your payroll system or HR portal.
-Use the 401(k) Contribution Calculator to determine the exact percentage to elect.
+Your 401(k) election gets set as a percentage of gross salary through payroll or your HR portal.
+The 401(k) Contribution Calculator finds the exact percentage to elect.

 Target contribution rates by situation: